Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-an-animated-wave-line-with-tailwind-css.md

 ## Setting up the structure

-We first have to look at how it works and which elements we need to create this effect.
+We first have to consider how it works and which elements we need to create this effect.

 Of course, we'll need the general text element that looks quite big, so let's start with that: